 So, there you have it in one simple, yet powerful and sophisticated engine.
 You have the perfect visual representation of what’s needed for high-performance revenue growth.

 How should you apply the D3 Methodology to your business?

-Now that you have the big picture, when you dive into the toolsets we’ve created for you, you’ll find all the key initiatives you need to undertake in each of the foundational areas (people, technology, data, and analytics), as well as across each phase of Demand Generation (Demand Creation, Demand Management, and Demand Expansion) to maximize revenue growth.
+Now that you have the big picture, when you dive into the toolsets we’ve created for you, you’ll find all the key foundational elements you need to undertake in people, technology, data, and analytics, as well as across each discipline of Demand Generation (Demand Creation, Demand Management, and Demand Expansion) to maximize revenue growth.

 The D3 Methodology Overview that you can download below contains a complete set of slides that unveils all of the core initiatives that marketing at some point undertakes as part of digital transformation.

 Let’s take a closer look at the Demand Creation phase.
-In the slide below, each gear tooth represents the key initiatives that support and optimize an organization’s Demand Creation efforts:
+In the slide below, each gear tooth represents the key strategies and programs that support and optimize an organization’s Demand Creation efforts:

 This next slide identifies all of the key Technology initiatives that will support your Demand Generation efforts and help maximize revenue growth:

 The overview deck is designed to help marketing leaders see the entire set of initiatives and foster conversation around their current state against these initiatives.
 You can’t take on every initiative at once, and you might find you need to edit some of them to adapt the methodology to your specific business.
 For example, if ABM is not relevant to your marketing strategy, you may wish to remove references to ABM.

 For those that have the PowerPoint version, we’ve made the tools editable so you can update the labels with your organization’s particular terminology and initiatives.